 Subject to possible pandemic restrictions, several items are included in your registration.
 At the start/finish a complimentary breakfast buffet will be provided before the ride, and a dinner buffet will be available after the ride.
-Also at the start/finish there will be port-o-johns, and some places for "safety naps".
+Also at the start/finish there will be shared access to a shower, and some places for "safety naps".
 Tent camping on the Flint Hill grounds is free.
 If you want better accomodations, a limited number of indoor shared rooms with beds and shower/bath access are available at Flint Hill Farm for a small extra fee.
 Please book these with registration, first come first served.

 The online URL for this event info page is